-Epigenetic studies in AD and Other Conditions
+Epigenetic Studies in AD and Other Conditions

 It is well-established that DNA methylation plays an important role in control of gene expression, which in turn can influence phenotypic variance and susceptibility to disease.

 Dr. Ertekin-Taner's team hypothesizes that gene expression changes in the brain play a central role in susceptibility for Alzheimer's disease (AD); the lab has significant publications in support of this hypothesis.
-The assumption is that identification of specific methylation changes that underlie these gene expression changes will lead to identifying novel genes and pathways that are excellent druggable targets for AD.
+The assumption is that identification of specific methylation changes that underlie these gene expression changes will lead to identifying novel genes and pathways that are excellent drug targets for AD.

-Specifically the data is being analyzed to:
+Specifically, the data is being analyzed to:

 - Evaluate gene promoter regions for strong correlations with gene expression to identify genes that are under strong epigenetic control in the human brain that may be relevant to disease